Irish immigration to Puerto Rico: 18th century

-Joaquín Power y Morgan, of Spanish, Irish and French ancestry, came to Puerto Rico in connection with the Compañía de Asiento de Negros (Black Agreement Company) which regulated the slave trade on the island.
-He married María Josefa Giralt of Catalan and Irish descent and they settled in San Juan.
-In 1775, they had a son whom they named Ramón.
+Joaquín Power y Morgan, of Spanish, Irish and French ancestry, came to Puerto Rico in connection with the Compañía de Asiento de Negros (Black Agreement Company), which regulated the slave trade on the island.
+He married María Josefa Giralt, of Catalan and Irish descent, and they settled in San Juan.
+In 1775, they had a son, whom they named Ramón.
 Their son would go on to an illustrious career in the service of both Spain and Puerto Rico.

 Ramón Power y Giralt distinguished himself as a captain in the Spanish Navy when he defended the Spanish colony of Santo Domingo against an invasion from French forces by enforcing a blockade from 1808 to 1809.

-Power y Giralt, who according to Puerto Rican historian Lidio Cruz Monclova was the first native-born Puerto Rican to refer to himself as a Puerto Rican, was named Puerto Rico's representative to the Spanish Cortes in 1808 and later became vice president of this legislative assembly.
+Power y Giralt, who, according to Puerto Rican historian Lidio Cruz Monclova, was the first native-born Puerto Rican to refer to himself as a Puerto Rican, was named Puerto Rico's representative to the Spanish Cortes in 1808 and later became vice president of this legislative assembly.
 He served in the Cortes until his death in 1813.

-Demetrio O'Daly, Thomas O'Daly's son, as a young man went to Spain where he received his military training.
+As a young man, Demetrio O'Daly, Thomas O'Daly's son, went to Spain, where he received his military training.
 O'Daly participated in the 1809 Peninsular War and was promoted to the rank of brigadier general during Spain's war for independence.
 Defender of the Spanish Constitution of 1812, O'Daly was considered a rebel and thus was exiled from Spain by King Fernando VII in 1814.

-In 1820, he participated in the successful revolt against the Spanish monarchy which resulted in his promotion to Field Marshal.
+In 1820, O'Daly participated in the successful revolt against the Spanish monarchy which resulted in his promotion to Field Marshal.
 He was then appointed the Representative of Puerto Rico before the Spanish Cortes.
 One of his accomplishments as representative was the enactment of a law which separated the civil authority from the military authority in the island.

-In 1823, O'Daly was exiled by the restored Spanish Crown only to return to Puerto Rico in 1834.
-He returned to Spain in 1836 where he died the following year.
+In 1823, O'Daly was exiled by the restored Spanish Crown, only to return to Puerto Rico in 1834.
+He then returned to Spain in 1836, where he died the following year.

 Miguel Conway, Patricio Fitzpatrick, Felipe Doran, Jaime Kiernan, and Antonio Skerret were other Irishmen involved in commercial farming around northern Puerto Rico.
 They expanded their agricultural endeavors with the help of additional Irish immigrants to the island that they had brought over to work on their farms and plantations.

 Their properties covered areas from Toa Baja in the northeast to Luquillo in the east.
 At one point, Kiernan managed to acquire 400 acres of land in Hato Rey, increasing his total landholdings to 800 acres.